Azure/msrest-for-python/README.rst

 - OAuthTokenAuthentication is now a subclass of BasicTokenAuthentication (was Authentication)
 - BasicTokenAuthentication has now a "set_token" methods that does nothing.

-This allows test like "isintance(o, BasicTokenAuthentication)" to be guaranted that the following attributes exists:
+This allows test like "isintance(o, BasicTokenAuthentication)" to be guaranteed that the following attributes exists:

 - token
 - set_token()
 - signed_session()

-This means for users of "msrestazure", that they are guaranted that all AD classes somehow inherits from "BasicTokenAuthentication"
+This means for users of "msrestazure", that they are guaranteed that all AD classes somehow inherits from "BasicTokenAuthentication"

 2017-10-05 Version 0.4.16
 +++++++++++++++++++++++++